Eucalyptus microcorys. Family: Myrtaceae

 - Bark often has surface pores and horizontal cracks on under layers, and a characteristic spongy response to finger pressure.

-- Found in coastal wet sclerophyll forests from Newcastle, New South Wales to Maryborough and Fraser Island, Queensland.
+- Found in coastal wet sclerophyll forests from Newcastle, New South Wales to Maryborough and K'gari (formerly Fraser Island), Queensland.

 - Heartwood is pale to dark yellow-brown.